chrischow/wordle_solver/README.md

 5. **Round 5: AGAIN, it depends.** We do the same as we did in rounds 3 and 4.
 But, the balance should lie even more toward solving than collecting information.
 6. **Round 6: 100% Solve.** It's entirely possible that you're still left with several feasible solutions by round 6.
 If it still isn't clear what the solution is, just hazard a guess!
 What do you have to lose?

 As you can probably see, a strategy is more than just the seed word.
-It also includes (1) decision rules to prioritise solving vs. collecting information, and (2) a ranking algorithm to choose words.
+It also includes (1) decision rules to prioritise solving vs. collecting information, and (2) a way to choose words.

 ## A Proposed Wordle Bot

 ### Overview
+My proposed Wordle bot follows the broad strategy and implements the two other components of the strategy: the decision rules and a ranking algorithm for choosing words.

-The Wordle bot I've built follows the same approach.
-The start state for the bot has (1) a candidate set comprising all 12,972 accepted words, and (2) a solution set comprising all 2,315 solution words.
+The bot starts off with (1) a candidate set comprising all 12,972 accepted words, and (2) a solution set comprising all 2,315 solution words.
 It will repeatedly measure (1) against (2), and update them both in the course of each game.
 Note how this is inhuman: it has perfect memory of all words, and is able to perfectly distinguish between accepted words and solution words.
+It is also able to evaluate all possible scenarios (candidate vs. solution) one step ahead to choose the statistically optimal outcome.

 The bot moves one step at a time, doing the same things in every step/round:

-1. Use a ranking algorithm to calculate scores for all remaining candidates.
+1. Put the filtered/remaining candidate and solution sets into a ranking algorithm to calculate scores for all remaining candidates.
+2. Sort the remaining candidates by score.
-2. Submit the candidate with the best score as the guess for that step.
+3. Submit the candidate with the best score as the guess for that step.
-3. Use the feedback to (a) filter the candidate set and (b) filter the solution set.
+4. Use the feedback to (a) filter the candidate set and (b) filter the solution set.
 We also eliminate candidates that were already guessed, and candidates that contain letters that are no longer present in the remaining solution set, i.e. they have no value for filtering candidates further.
-4. Put the filtered/remaining candidate and solution sets into a ranking algorithm to calculate scores for each remaining candidate.
-5. Sort the remaining candidates by score.
-6. Submit the candidate with the best score as the next guess.
-7. Repeat from step 1 until the feedback from step 2 is `GGGGG`.
+5. Repeat from step 1 until the feedback from step 4 is `GGGGG`.

 I developed a `Wordle` class to facilitate games, simulated or otherwise.
 As this is not the focus for the post, I will be skipping over the details of its implementation.
 I mention it only to show how tidy it makes the code for simulating a game with the bot's general logic: